anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Men of perverse opinion do not know the excellence of what is in their hands, till someone dash it from them.
+Quote: There are no failures.
+Just experiences and your reactions to them.

-By: Sophocles
+By: Tom Krause